cdvetal/ELICIT/README.md

 # Initialization:

-- Place folder of runs in the data folder
+- Place folder of runs in the data folder (file structure is depicted below, and examples are included in the project);
-- Each run must be in a folder named "run#", where # is the number of run (ex: run1, run2, run3, ...)
+- Each run must be in a folder named "run#", where # is the number of run (ex: run1, run2, run3, ...);
 - If the program doesn't run due to compatibility issues, try removing ",P3D" in this line of the code:
-ELICIT/setup(): size(1200, 650, P3D) -> size(1200, 650);
+ELICIT/setup(): size(1200, 650, P3D) -> size(1200, 650)

 Variables:
-- Set "filen" to name of directory of run(s) (ex: data/dataset1/)
+- Set "filen" to name of directory of run(s) (ex: data/dataset1/);
-- Set "ifile" to number of first run folder (ex: 1 if first folder is named run1)
+- Set "ifile" to number of first run folder (ex: 1 if first folder is named run1);
-- Set "sfile" to the number of runs for the program to read (ex: 30 if reading from run1 to run30)
+- Set "sfile" to the number of runs for the program to read (ex: 30 if reading from run1 to run30);
-- fitmap can be switched if color mapping isn't ideal, or manipulated directly in Indiv.fitColor()
+- fitmap can be switched if color mapping isn't ideal, or manipulated directly in Indiv.fitColor().

 # Mouse / Keyboard